 Spend time in the kitchen with your little ones and teach them invaluable baking skills.
 From pretty iced biscuits to cute cupcakes and cookies, these 20 tasty bakes are super easy to make and everyone will enjoy devouring the results afterwards.

 If you’d like to help develop your kids’ passion and skills in the kitchen further, our Kids’ Kitchen series includes useful videos and recipes that will guide you and your children through six essential cookery skills.
 You’ll be creating a variety of delicious dishes from scratch in no time.

 You can also find plenty of ideas in our kids’ baking recipes collection, or if you’re short on ingredients try our kids’ baking recipes without flour.

 Combine two childhood favourites to make this beautiful chocolate sweetie traybake.
 This American-style cake will satisfy the sweetest of tooths.
 It’s easy to make ahead and divides nicely into squares.
 Kids can decorate with their favourite toppings, as long as they’re bold and colourful!

 Find more inspiration for chocolate traybake recipes.

 Use a simple biscuit dough to make some fun letter and number shapes.
-These tasty biscuits only take 20 minutes to bake before you can decorate them.
+These tasty biscuits only take 20 mins to bake before they’re ready for decorating.
 So arm your kids with some coloured icing pens and let their creativity go wild!